 Two weeks ago this moment, Nanci and I were flying home after the Resolved Conference in Palm Springs.
 Coming back to a green Oregon summer was nice after it hit 115 degrees in Palm Springs.

 It was fun talking with many of the 3300 people there, mostly students.
 They ranged from teenagers to early, mid and late twenties.
 Numbers of older folk (like me; I turned 54 last week) enjoyed the conference too.
-When I was invited and saw who the other speakers were, I blocked off the entire conference.
 Even though I spoke Saturday and Sunday mornings, Nanci and I stayed through the end on Monday night and came home Tuesday.

 The unrighteous damned have no right to ask God why He has forsaken them (the reasons are self-evident to all who understand His holiness and our sin), but God’s Son the Beloved One had the right to ask, even knowing the answer and having participated in eternity past in the damning decision.
 He is the Lamb damned before the foundation of the world.
 So while the (lower case) damned will scream forever, ultimately there is only one Scream of the (upper case) Damned.
 Unthinkable.
 Inconceivable.
 And yet it happened…for us.